telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/dynamodb.md

 ![aws-dynamo-db003](images/aws-dynamo-db003.png)

-## Step: 4
+## Step 4: Get the Data from DynamoDb

 Now you are ready to populate the grid with the data.
-Although you ca directly populate the grid from the data I believe that is better to have a local business object to store data.
+Although you can directly populate the grid from the data I believe that is better to have a local business object to store the data.

-### Get the Data from DynamoDb

 First you need to get the data.
 The following method will return a  `List<Document>`, each document represents an entry from the database.